Disney Adventure: Design

-The ship was planned to use artificial intelligence and robots for many customer-facing services, with extensive use of voice and face recognition.
-The pre-Disney design provided for 2,350 passenger cabins allowing for 9,000 passengers, 4,700 of those in lower berths.
-Her crew was to be 2,200.
-The post-Disney design will provide 2,111 passenger cabins, allowing for 6,000 passengers.
+The original Global-class design was to incorporate artificial intelligence systems and robotic technologies for passenger services, including voice and facial recognition.
+That design provided for 2,350 passenger cabins with capacity for 9,000 passengers, including 4,700 in lower berths, and a crew of 2,200.
+Under Disney, the design was revised to include 2,111 passenger cabins with capacity for 6,000 passengers.